80 years of freedom

 24 stories

-Check out the stories you encounter during the stages.
-Adopt a story and share your motivation or one of these stories while running.
+Check out the stories you encounter along the way.
+Adopt a story and share your motivation, or one of these stories, while running.

 Leopoldsburg

 On September 16, 1944, General Brian Horrocks unveiled the plan for Operation Market Garden in Leopoldsburg.
-The British commander has not yet fully recovered from serious injuries sustained in North Africa.
-Horrocks swallows the pain.
-A day later he launched his ground troops north of Leopoldsburg towards Arnhem.
+The British commander had not yet fully recovered from serious wounds sustained in North Africa.
+Horrocks pushed through the pain.
+A day later, he launched his ground troops north of Leopoldsburg toward Arnhem.

 Lommel

-On Monday morning, September 11, 1944, German soldiers who had come from Leopoldsburg defended the intersection of the Geel-Hamont and Leopoldsburg-Lommel-Luyksgestel roads (via bridge 12 over the Kempen Canal) on Lommel's Kerkplein.
-They had two 88mm Flak guns set up.
-The cannon of one gun was pointed towards Stationsstraat.
-The soldiers behind the other cannon were looking in the direction of Norbert Neeckxlaan.
+On Monday morning, September 11, 1944, German soldiers who had arrived from Leopoldsburg were defending the intersection of the Geel-Hamont and Leopoldsburg-Lommel-Luyksgestel roads (via bridge 12 over the Kempen Canal) on Lommel's Kerkplein.
+They had positioned two 88mm Flak guns.
+The muzzle of one gun was aimed at Stationsstraat.
+The soldiers behind the other gun were looking towards Norbert Neeckxlaan.

 Bergeijk

-On September 11, 1944, English reconnaissance vehicles arrived in the Netherlands for the first time.
-These crossed the border at the Barrier in Bergeijk.
-People from the area informed them about the German positions.
-Unfortunately, two civilians died that day.
+On September 11, 1944, British reconnaissance vehicles entered the Netherlands for the first time.
+They crossed the border at the Barrier in Bergeijk.
+Locals informed them of the German positions.
+Sadly, two civilians were killed that day.
 Then, on September 17, Operation Market Garden began here.

 Valkenswaard